mabiesen/CSharp_DB_Library/README.md

 ### Structure is as follows:

 DBCommMaster is the main class which will drive all interaction.
 When users require additional functionality and/or swaps between interfaces, they make those changes here.
-The DBCommMaster also provides async wrappers for methods which require database interaction.
+The DBCommMaster also provides async wrapper methods for methods which require database interaction.
+Async was left as a choice.

 DBCommMaster interfaces are supplied as inputs on DBCommMaster object instantiation.
 A connection string is also supplied.